stargate-bukkit/Stargate-Bukkit/README.md

     - 'R' is for random gates.
 These follow standard permissions of gates, but have a random exit location every time a player enters.
 (Implicitly always on)
     - 'U' is for a gate connecting to another through bungee (Implicitly always on)
-    - 'I' is for a silent gate, which does not output anything to the chat while teleporting.
+    - 'Q' is for a quiet gate, which does not output anything to the chat while teleporting.
 Increases immersion
     - 'V' is for invisible gates, i.e. a gate without a sign.
 Only for fixed stargates

 The options are the single letter, not the word.
 So to make a private hidden gate, your 4th line would be 'PH'.
 The